mbucc/clean-architecture-with-java-9/README.md

 but it's not a lot of extra work and the potential win is big.

-Especially if you consider the set of business entities in a real-world project.
+The win is especially big if you consider the set of business entities in a real-world project.
 This dummy project has the one `siteinfo` entity, but in a real world project you will have many more entities, and they